netbox-community/netbox-zero-to-hero/modules/2-setting-up-the-organization/2-setting-up-the-organization.md

 2. Follow the [official documentation](https://docs.netbox.dev/en/stable/installation/) and do a full installation all the NetBox components.
 These instructions have been tested on Ubuntu and CentOS Linux.
 3. Use the public [demo instance](https://demo.netbox.dev/) of NetBox

+The NetBox version used in the video for this module is v3.3.2.

 ## The Organizational Data
 Our fictional organization, TLE Consulting, is structured as follows: